MillerRabin/thinker-robot/readme.md

 What happens if I give a task to take something from behind?

-In case of 360 degree engine installed the robot will just rotate arm to that position, but in my case the robot decided to set available degree of shoulder-z and rotate elbow to back.
+In case of 360 degree engine installed the robot will just rotate arm to that position, but in my case the robot decided to set available counterside degree of shoulder-z and rotate elbow to back.

 ![negative plane](/docs/images/negative-plane.jpg "Negative plane")

 ## Physical and logical angle model